Earnings growth

 Earnings growth is the annual compound annual growth rate (CAGR) of earnings from investments.

-For more general discussion see: Sustainable growth rate#From a financial perspective; Stock valuation#Growth rate; Valuation using discounted cash flows#Determine the continuing value; Growth stock; PEG ratio.

 Overview

 When the dividend payout ratio is the same, the dividend growth rate is equal to the earnings growth rate.

 Earnings growth rate is a key value that is needed when the Discounted cash flow model, or the Gordon's model is used for stock valuation.

 The present value is given by: